 The truth is that the claims on this document are pure fantasy, if not downright lies, designed to cruelly fuel new reps with false hope.

 How much does it COST you to be an Arbonne rep?

 As with Stella&Dot, Herbalife and Isagenix, the figures in the Arbonne table above are depressing enough for most people.
 But it’s in the small print underneath that the real truth hides: “These figures do not represent Arbonne Independent Consultants’ profits, as they do not consider expenses incurred by Arbonne Independent Consultants in the promotion of their businesses…”.

 So these are incomes BEFORE expenses are taken out.

-What Robert Fitzpatrick thought of Arbonne’s income disclosure statement
+What MLM expert Robert FitzPatrick thought of Arbonne’s income disclosure statement

 To start with, he says that the very discussion of ‘average income’, even to debunk it, reinforces the incorrect view that the ‘average’ Arbonne recruit gains any income at all.
 In reality very, very few people make ANY money from Arbonne.

 Arbonne’s income disclosure statement shows ridiculously low chances of gaining a true profit.
 Yet Robert believes that the true picture is far, far worse than even these terrible numbers indicate.
 Here’s why:

 - Costs are not deducted so these are not ‘income’ figures at all.